anreitersimon/Medbrain-Tutorial/STEP4.md

 1. Delete the file `ViewController.swift`
 2. Select file `Main.storyboard` in the project navigator.
-3. Select the empty ViewController and delete it.
+3. Select the empty `ViewController` and delete it.

-#### Adding the TabBarController
+#### Adding a TabBarController
-1. From the Interface-Builders Object library drag a `Tab Bar Controller` object onto the storyboard.
+1. From the Interface-Builders `object-library` drag a `Tab Bar Controller` object onto the storyboard.
 2. Delete the to ChildControllers.
 3. Select the newly added controller and in the `Attributes Inspector` select the checkbox `Is Initial ViewController`